Are both our “faith and works” needed for Salvation?

 How did we actually and finally get saved?

 As Rom.
 5:10 states, Jesus’ death, as proof or aftermath of his faith-based trust in the Father that what was promised will come into effect, reconciled us to the Father and ends there.
 But this “reconciliation/justification” that was an aftermath of his death, was not based on the “good works of Jesus” prior to his death.
 It was not because of the “righteousness of his works” so “no one can boast”.
 Rather, it was the “righteousness of Jesus’ faith” that believed and trusted the Father to count his death as full payment for the eternal death of mankind, that reconciled us.
 That said, while Jesus’ faith was the basis for “reconciliation/justification“, that in itself did not actually or proximately save us.
 We are “not yet saved” with reconciliation or justification.
-Instead, we still are going to be (future) “shall be saved by his life“.
-Meaning, Jesus’ faith (evidence for which he believed and trusted) that the Father would take his death as imputed to all’s death, still requires for the Father to resurrect him back to life for us to be saved.; again “faith-based“, not “works-based”.
+Instead, we still (future) “shall be saved by his life“.
+Meaning, Jesus’ faith (evidence for which he believed and trusted) that the Father would take his death as imputed to mankind’s death, still requires for the Father to resurrect him back to life for us to be saved.; again “faith-based“, not “works-based”.

 What then in his resurrection or his life that empowered us to be saved?
 Consider what Jesus said before he died in John 16:7, that he has to go the Father in heaven to receive the Holy Spirit for us: